CASE STUDY

 Assam Gas Company Ltd., a Govt. of Assam Undertaking was incorporated on March 31, 1962 in Shillong as a limited company wholly owned by the Government of Assam to carry out all kinds of business related to natural gas in India.
 The Company can transport over 5.5 MMSCMD of natural gas.

-Assam Gas Company Limited has a CNG mother stationat Hazarigon & Duliajan.
-HAZOP study has been conducted using the documents available for the CNG mother station.
+Assam Gas Company Limited has a CNG mother station at Hazarigon & Duliajan.
+The HAZOP study was conducted using the documents available at the CNG mother station.

 • METERING SKID (1 no, Capacity- 1200SCMH)